Track MCP LogoTrack MCP

 What is this?

 @cyanheads/mcp-ts-core is the infrastructure layer for TypeScript MCP servers.
 Install it as a dependency — don't fork it.
-You write tools, resources, and prompts; the framework handles transports, auth, storage, config, logging, telemetry, and lifecycle.
+Your agent collaborates with you to design and build the tools, resources, and prompts for your server.

 ts